 Why We Shouldn’t View Our Hobby of Photography as a Competition

-It’s probably undeniable that life is seen as a kind of race or competition although I absolutely despise this idea.
+It’s probably undeniable that life is seen as a kind of race or competition, although I absolutely despise this idea.

 Hobbies Let You Live a Different Life

-That’s where hobbies come to rescue.
-Hobbies are supposed to be an escape from reality of everyday life.
+That’s where hobbies come to the rescue.
+Hobbies are supposed to be an escape from the reality of everyday life.
 No matter how hard or even miserable your real life is, hobbies let you live a different life.
 A hobby is supposed to be a sacred pastime with no winners or losers.
 It should be just you and a hobby for the sheer joy of it.

 For instance, I love listening to jazz music, cycling, and feeding cats.
 Those are my small hobbies (me time!) that can never be turned into competitions.
 Nobody competes on the number of stray cats they feed.
 That said, photography is a little different.
 Let me unpack.

-A cat at Ainoshima, a.k.a. cat heaven island in Fukuoka, Japan.
+A cat at Ainoshima, a.k.a.
+Cat Heaven Island in Fukuoka, Japan.
 I’m hoping to go and meet the cats again once COVID is over.

 Before the Internet and social media came, photography was more of a private hobby.
-I saw my father taking photos with a Pentax film camera, getting a film developed and printed, putting photos in a photo album, showing it to family and close friends, and it didn’t go anywhere beyond.
+I saw my father taking photos with a Pentax film camera, getting a film developed and printed, putting photos in a photo album, showing them to family and close friends, and it didn’t go anywhere beyond.

 “Likes” Creating an Unnecessary Hierarchy

-Gamification Element of Social Media Can Be Negative or Even Toxic
+The Gamification Element of Social Media Can Be Negative or Even Toxic

 Nowadays, this gamification element of social media seems to be accepted without much questioning, but it can be potentially negative or even toxic.
 Let me cite an interesting article here.

 There’s plenty of evidence that likes, or the drive to attain them, can be incredibly damaging for some individuals’ mental health.
 Likes are a basic, yet powerful, form of validation.
 I suspect most of us have been a little disappointed when a post we’ve made gains very few likes, even though we thought it would get more.
-For most of us, this is probably a minor disappointment, but for some it can cause a great deal of anxiety.
+For most of us, this is probably a minor disappointment, but for some, it can cause a great deal of anxiety.
 Quoted from The power of likes on social media: Friend or foe?

 Apart from my own website, I’ve been posting photos on Tumblr , but I do feel a little discouraged by the fact that my account has never “taken off” after all these years.

-Hobby of Photography Isn’t a Competition
+The Hobby of Photography Isn’t a Competition

 That said, I won’t let the disappointment get to me, because I know my hobby of photography isn’t a competition.
 Photography is all about what makes me happy.

-To me, one of the most blissful moments in life is whenever shooting waterfront cityscapes in solitude at blue hour on a clear day.
-I love nothing more than seeing the warm sunset sky turning into beautiful blue hour and capturing cityscapes with a few minutes of long exposure.
+To me, one of the most blissful moments in life is whenever I’m shooting waterfront cityscapes in solitude at blue hour on a clear day.
+I love nothing more than seeing the warm sunset sky turning into a beautiful blue hour and capturing cityscapes with a few minutes of long exposure.

-Marina Bay (Singapore) at dusk with 194 seconds exposure.
+Marina Bay (Singapore) at dusk with 194 seconds of exposure.
 Whenever I slow down and take waterfront cityscapes with long exposure, I’m really happy and “in the moment”.

 NEVER MISS A POST